frochet/jobUCL2013/QCM/lan/Qcm-lan-1.rst

         the bits, it's highly unlikely that this kind of error is caused by the physical layer.

-- An inversion of frames.
+- An inversion of bits.